 Before you file, read over these 10 tips to cover all the angles.

 1. Filing an Extension

-Taxpayers who file an automatic extension for their federal 1040 must file their returns by October 16.
 Filing an extension does not mean you have an extension to pay.
-If you do not pay the tax you owe on April 18, you will pay interest and may have to pay a penalty.
+If you do not pay the tax you owe on the due date, you will pay interest and may have to pay a penalty.
 Remember that due dates for state income tax returns vary so check your state's deadline.

 2. Document Charitable Contributions Scrupulously